algotables/AlgoMedAI/README.md

 # AlgoMedAI

-**AlgoMedAI** is a Python-based proof-of-concept (PoC) project that integrates AI for healthcare data validation with the Algorand blockchain.
-It demonstrates how validated healthcare data can be securely stored on the blockchain after being processed by a machine learning model.
+**AlgoMedAI** is a Python-based proof-of-concept combining AI for healthcare data validation with the Algorand blockchain for secure, immutable storage.
+It demonstrates how AI can improve data accuracy and blockchain can enhance privacy and security, offering a glimpse into the future of healthcare data management.

 ## Overview